• Skip to primary navigation

 Why braise with apple cider?

 It plays a key role in adding depth of flavor, adding a little bit of sweetness and tartness.
-Along with apple cider vinegar and mustard, it imparts acidity into the meat that helps to tenderize it, along with the low and slow cooking, of course.
+Along with apple cider vinegar and mustard, it imparts acidity into the meat that helps to tenderize it.
+It’s as good as my Apple Cider Pulled Pork!

 What size Dutch oven should I use?

-I would suggest about 7 to 8 quarts to fit a 5 pound pork shoulder.
+I would suggest about an 8-quart Dutch oven to fit a 5-pound pork shoulder.

 Can I use apple juice instead?